 - Discuss the effects of a culturally diverse society on the development of the Criminal Justice System.

 - Understand the ethical and legal issues of criminal justice professionals.

 - Assess the basic issues and problems in policing, the courts, and corrections in America.

 - Identify the major sociological theories that may explain criminal behavior and delinquency.

-Additionally, criminal justice program graduates will complete the comprehensive learning outcomes of the General Education components.
+Additionally, graduates will complete the comprehensive learning outcomes of the General Education components.